sschoener/sschoener.github.io/_posts/2025-01-18-burst-zero-init.md

 In the case of Burst and safety checks, the issue is more subtle.
 Burst does not have regular `string` support, because that is a managed type.
 However, the Unity Collections package has various `FixedStringX` types, where `X` could be a number like 128 or 512.
 Those are value types with a buffer of the indicated size.
 Burst supports these types for handling strings.
 These strings need to go somewhere, and they end up on the stack.
 C# demands that every local variable is zero-initialized, and now you need to very regularly zero-initialize these buffers.
 But wait!
 These buffers are only used when the safety check fails, right?
 Alas, the IL below the C# has no notion of block-scoped local variables (for all I can tell), so whatever happens in a branch still affects the entire function.

 OK, but setting things to zero can't be _that_ expensive, right?
 Uh.
 Oh.
-Bad news, this is from `EntityQueryImpl.GetSingleton<T>`:
+Bad news, this is what [Superluminal](https://superluminal.eu/) reveals for `EntityQueryImpl.GetSingleton<T>` compiled with Burst:

 <p align="middle">
   <img src="/img/2025-01-18-burst-zero-init/step-1.png" alt="" />